Kitchen Renovations Mornington Peninsula: Costs & Timelines

 Custom Kitchen with Layout Changes

 For homeowners who want to completely reimagine their kitchen, this may involve removing walls, relocating services or extending floor area.
-It delivers the most dramatic transformation but requires more planning and a building permit.
+It delivers the most dramatic transformation but requires more planning and often a building permit.
 If you are weighing up whether to renovate or rebuild, the Proud Projects blog on renovating versus rebuilding is a helpful starting point.

 The Real Cost of Choosing the Wrong Builder